Pretend

 Exporting

-First, select something to export from the timeline or panel.
-This could be a story group or item, such as a video clip.
+First, select something to export from the timeline or library.
+This could be a clip in the timeline, a story group, or any video clip in the library.

-If you select nothing, the current timeline open in the timeline panel is exported.
+If nothing is selected, the current timeline open in the timeline panel is exported.

 2. The Library Menu